-So Fun in Business is the key focus to help you move from crisis management and overwhelm to building a Great Business that Stands the Test of Time.
-(Read why Fun is all that matters in business)
+So Fun in Business ought to be a key focus to help you move from crisis management and overwhelm to building a Great Business that Stands the Test of Time.
+(Read more about why Fun is all that matters in business)

 I’ve also written a book about Fun in Business, The Ten Truths for Making Business Fun.
 You can download it for free as Ebook or Audiobook here.

 It may seem strange to make Fun the key focus in the development of your business.
-We’re generally told that the function of business, the purpose of business is to make money, and hence we should make “maximising shareholder value”, making profit and generating cash in other words, our key focus.
-But in many years in and around business, I’ve come to believe that to really build Great Businesses that Stand the Test of Time, we need to think differently about business, than we’ve been told for the past 200 years.
+We’re generally told that the function of business, the purpose of business, is to make money.
+Hence we should make “maximising shareholder value”, making profit and generating cash in other words, our key focus.
+But in many years in and around business, I’ve come to believe that to really build Great Businesses that Stand the Test of Time, we need to think differently about business than we’ve been taught for the past 200 years.